audiora-io/.github/.github/CONTRIBUTING.md

 ## Getting Started

-- Fork the repository on GitHub.
+- Fork the repository on GitHub by clicking the 'Fork' button on the top right of the original repository page.
-- Clone your fork locally: `git clone https://github.com/your-username/[Your-Project].git`.
+- Clone your fork locally: `git clone https://github.com/your-username/your-forked-repo.git`.
-- Configure the upstream repository: `git remote add upstream https://github.com/original-repo/[Your-Project].git`.
+- Configure the upstream repository: `git remote add upstream https://github.com/original-owner/original-repo.git`.
 - Create a new branch for your contribution: `git checkout -b contribution-branch`.

 ## Making Changes